dankimio/dankimio.github.io/_posts/2015-04-19-mutual-friendship-rails.md

 title: Mutual friendship in Rails
 ---

-If you go to StackOverflow, you'll find thousands solutions for friendships in Rails.
-Creating a Twitter-like subscription model with a clear distinction between following and followers is pretty easy.
-But mutual friendship (Facebook) requires a bit more code.
+If you go to StackOverflow, you'll find hundreds of implementations for friendships.
+It's easy to create a Twitter subscription model with a clear distinction between following and followers.
+Mutual friendship, on the other hand, requires more code.

 In this case friends are added only after user's approval:

 1. `Foo` sends a friend request to `Bar`.
 2. `Bar` accepts the friend request from `Foo`.